 In the event that additional intervention is deemed necessary, the Student Conduct Committee will fully investigate the incident.

-Students are required to access the Blackboard course website no later than the end of the first week of the class as proof of course attendance.
-Failure to complete this task will be treated as a “no show” and result in an administrative withdrawal from the class.
+Students must complete the following two requirements for each online course in which they are enrolled: 1) Access their blackboard course’s website no later than the Saturday of the first week of the course, and 2) Complete at least one course grading event in the first week as proof of course participation.
+Failure to meet these two requirements will be treated as “non-participation” and will result in an administrative withdrawal from the course.

 You can withdraw from an online course without academic record until the end of the first week of the course (all session lengths).
 Withdrawals with record are allowed until:

 - The end of week three for five- and six-week courses,

 - Until the end of week five for ten-week courses, and